godotengine/godot-docs/classes/class_videostreamplayer.rst

 The current position of the stream, in seconds.

-\ **Note:** Changing this value won't have any effect as seeking is not implemented yet, except in video formats implemented by a GDNative add-on.
+\ **Note:** Changing this value won't have any effect as seeking is not implemented yet, except in video formats implemented by a GDExtension add-on.

 ----